Volkswagen Touareg: Touareg V6 TSI Hybrid (2009)

 The Touareg V6 TSI Hybrid is a prototype hybrid vehicle featuring a 2995 cc V6 petrol engine with a 'Twin Vortices Series' (TVS) supercharger rated at 333 PS at 5,500 rpm and 440 Nm of torque at 3,000 rpm, an electric motor rated at 52 PS and 300 Nm of torque and an eight-speed automatic transmission.
 It has combined ratings of 374 PS and 550 Nm of torque.
 The electric motor is powered by a 240-cell, 288 V, 6 Ah nickel metal-hydride battery array.
-The 4motion four-wheel drive system utilised a lighter Torsen centre differential from the Audi Q7 to save weight.
+The 4motion four-wheel drive system utilises a lighter Torsen centre differential from the Audi Q7 to save weight.
 The electric motor has a top speed of 50 km/h.
 Start-stop system supports regenerative braking, and coasting.
 Power steering and air conditioning were changed to be powered by battery.

 The planned production version included a special E-switch that the driver can activate for pure electric driving, 160 km/h coasting speed.

 Engines

-US models include 3.6 V6, 4.2 V8, BlueMotion 3.0 VR6 TDI.
-Canada models include 3.6 V6, BlueMotion 3.0 V6 TDI.
+US models include 3.6 V6, 4.2 V8 FSI, BlueMotion 3.0 V6 TDI.
+Canada models include 3.6 VR6, BlueMotion 3.0 V6 TDI.
 BlueMotion 3.0 V6 TDI was sold as V6 TDI Clean Diesel in US and Canada.

 Transmissions

 Marketing

-In Canada and the US, ads showed the Touareg capable of feats that other Volkswagen cars could not accomplish, such as going right through a snowbank while a New Beetle got stuck.
+In Canada and the US, ads showed the Touareg capable of maneuvers that other Volkswagen cars could not, such as going right through a snowbank while a New Beetle got stuck.
 A 2007 Volkswagen Touareg V10 TDI pulled a Boeing 747 as part of an advertising campaign, which holds the world record for the heaviest load towed by a passenger car.

-In 2007 Día de los Innocents, Volkswagen Spain's website, showed a fake Touareg Cabrio convertible.
+On Holy Innocents' Day in 2007, Volkswagen Spain's website showed a fake Touareg Cabrio convertible.
 The site was registered to VW's Spanish division.

-As part of the Touareg 2 launch campaign coinciding with the premier of The Bourne Ultimatum movie, Volkswagen launched an interactive stunt simulator that allowed fans to play out their own stunts online.
-Users could maneuver any of six different VW models through various explosions, while altering vehicle speeds, props, sound effects, and camera angles to make that perfect scene.
+As the second generation Touareg launch campaign was a tie in with The Bourne Ultimatum movie, Volkswagen launched an online stunt simulator where users could maneuver any of six different VW models through various explosions, while altering vehicle speeds, props, sound effects, and camera angles.

+Safety

 Second generation (7P; 2010)

-The second generation (Typ 7P) Touareg was revealed on February 10, 2010, in Munich and later at the 2010 Beijing International Auto Show.
+The second generation (Typ 7P) Touareg was revealed on 10 February 2010, in Munich and later at the 2010 Beijing International Auto Show.

 The new Touareg features a world-first automotive headlight technology: the "Dynamic Light Assist" glare-free high beam.
 Unlike an adaptive high-beam system, the Dynamic Light Assist system continually and gradually adjusts not only the high-beam range but also its pattern.
 The beam pattern changes its direction continually so that vehicles in front are not being illuminated, while the area surrounding them is being constantly illuminated at high beam intensity.